Dcohen52/BDD-Feature-File-Parser/README.md

 # Gherkin Feature-File Parser
-Introducing a sophisticated parser tailored for Gherkin feature files, designed to seamlessly integrate with automation projects.
+A parser tailored for Gherkin feature files, designed for seamless integration with automation projects.
 Please note that this parser is currently under active development.

 ### Prerequisites
 * **Python Version:** 3.x